 Easy Keto Low Carb Chicken Cordon Bleu Casserole Recipe

-This easy, low carb chicken cordon bleu casserole recipe needs just 15 minutes prep and the family will love it!
-No one will guess a keto chicken cordon bleu casserole can be so delicious.
+This easy, keto carb chicken cordon bleu casserole recipe needs just 15 minutes prep and the family will love it!

 Preheat the oven to 450 degrees F (232 degrees C).